Nesho-k/IMBdMovies/README.md

 537

-Ainsi, mis à part pour le nombre de votes, la moyenne est une fonction pertinente.
+Thus, except for the number of votes, the mean is an appropriate function.

-### Résultats
+### Results

 Based on the analysis, we recommend the following actions:

-- Un film dont la durée est d'envirion 2h
+- A movie with a duration of about 2 hours
-- Le genre Action, Sci-Fi
+- The genre Action, Sci-Fi
-- Réalisé par George Lucas, Frank Darabont, Irvin Kershner ou Lana Wachowski
+- Directed by George Lucas, Frank Darabont, Irvin Kershner, or Lana Wachowski